 The new ‘Oasis’ demo (note that it isn’t a benchmarking utility) runs through various intricate landscape scenes to make the benefits of FreeSync 2 HDR clear.
 It has been built using Unreal Engine 4 and supports HDR10.

 Viewers can switch FreeSync on or off, and also switch between HDR and SDR, to see for themselves exactly what difference this makes.
 It will also be possible to control the speed of panning, rewind the demo, or change various graphics settings (effects, shadows, bloom and so forth).
+Also, make sure you check out our pick of the best FreeSync monitors for G-Sync.

 - Check out our review of the AMD Radeon VII GPU